benjamin-ackerman/R_products_tutorial/README.md

 Double check on the GitHub website to verify that the files have been pushed!

-#### Download data for the R package
+#### 3. Download data for the R package
-Next, while we have the terminal open and directed into the "halloween" directory, let's download the data that we'll be attaching to the R package.
-In order to actually attach the file with the data, we will need to have the data saved locally as a .RData file in the `data/` folder.
+Keep the terminal window open and in the "halloween" directory.
+Let's download the data that we'll be using!
+In order to actually attach the data file to the R package, we will need to save the data locally as a .RData file in the `data/` folder.
 I've written an R script located in the `R_package` directory of this repo that does the following:

-1) Reads in the .csv file from FiveThirtyEight into R
+1) Reads in the .csv file from FiveThirtyEight's GitHub Repo into R
-2) Saves the dataframe as a .RData object in the `data/` directory of the package.
+2) Saves the data frame as a .RData object in the `data/` directory of the package.

-To download and run the R script, you can enter the following code into the command line:
+To download and run the `download_data.R` script, you can enter the following code into the command line:

 ```
 mkdir data